AkshatSh/DPD/docs/blog_4.md

 1. CoNLL 2003: PER tag
     - The task simplifies to identifying mentions of people in text
     - [2 Sang et al. 2003]
+    - Roughly 15000 sentences in the dataset
 2. CADEC: Adverse Drug Reaction (ADR) tag
     - The task is identifying adverse drug reactions in patient authored drug reviews
     - [3 Karimi et al. 2015]
+    - Roughly 1200 drug reviews in the dataset

 We have supervised benchmarks and a random sampling active learning benchmark on both datasets, however for our baseline of keyword matching, we have only experimented with CADEC.